-es to be a resident, he or she within 30 days of the address or name change or date at which they cease to be a resident, must notify the Director of the Wildlife Branch of the address change, provide a document evidencing the legal name change or on ceasing to be a resident, surrender their hunter number card to the director of the Wildlife Branch, If a person who holds a BC resident hunter number card ceases to be a BC resident, the hunter number card is suspended as long as the person is not a resident.
-For correspondence, please inform us of changes by writing, quoting your Resident Hunter Number, at Wildlife Branch, MWLAP, PO Box 9374, Stn Prov Govt, Victoria BC V8W 9M4.
-See pages 16 and 56 for name and address change forms.
+The use of toxic (lead) shot for hunting waterfowl has been prohibited in British Columbia since 1995 and in Canada since 1997.
+The ban applies to all ducks, geese, coots and snipe.
+It does not apply to upland gamebirds (grouse, ptarmigan, quail, partridge, pheasants and turkey), migratory upland gamebirds (pigeons, doves), ravens (where seasons exist), or target shooting, although a local restriction may be implemented if there is a conflict with an important wetland, changes his or her legal name, residential address or ceases to be a resident, he or she within 30 days of the address or name change or date at which they cease to be a resident, must notify the Director of the FWRA Branch of the address change, provide a document evidencing the legal name change or on ceasing to be a resident, surrender their hunter number card to the Director of the FWRA Branch.
+If a person who holds a BC resident hunter number card ceases to be a BC resident, the hunter number card is suspended as long as the person is not a resident.
+For correspondence, please inform us of changes by writing, quoting your Resident Hunter Number, at Fish and Wildlife Recreation and Allocation, MWLAP, PO Box 9374, Stn Prov Govt, Victoria BC V8W 9M4.
+See pages 16 and 18 for name and address change forms.